Lollapalooza releases full lineup for free 4-day festival starting July 30

 The lineup includes 150 performances and appearances from artists, influencers, and big-name guests such as Paul McCartney, Chance the Rapper, Outkast, Arcade Fire, Yeah Yeah Yeahs, Vic Mensa, H.E.R., Kaskade, Alison Wonderland, ZHU, Perry Farrell, Chicago Mayor Lori E. Lightfoot, and LL Cool J.

-Lolla2020 is celebrating live music with the free four-night virtual festival airs exclusively on YouTube July 30 to August 2 beginning at 5:00 p.m.
+Lolla2020 is celebrating live music with a free four-night virtual festival that airs exclusively on YouTube July 30 to August 2 beginning at 5:00 p.m.
 CT each night.

 Organizers are also trying to raise awareness for the Arts for Illinois Relief Fund, the Equal Justice Initiative, and When We All Vote.